martinlindhe/dustbox-rs/README.md

 ## Contributing

 Any help and contributions are much welcome!

+## IRC

+Join us in irc.mozilla.com #dustbox

 ## Tests